-To pull down the Android source tree to your working directory from the repositories as specified in the default manifest, run
+To download the Android source tree to your working directory from the repositories as specified in the default manifest, run:

-The Android source files will be located in your working directory under their
+The Android source files are located in your working directory under their

 By default, access to the Android source code is anonymous.
-To protect the servers against excessive usage, each IP address is associated with a quota.
+To protect the servers against excessive use, each IP address is associated with a quota.

-When sharing an IP address with other users (e.g. when accessing the source repositories from beyond a NAT firewall), the quotas can trigger even for regular usage patterns (e.g. if many users sync new clients from the same IP address within a short period).
+When sharing an IP address with other users (for example, when accessing the source repositories from beyond a NAT firewall), the quotas can trigger even for regular use patterns (for example, if many users sync new clients from the same IP address within a short period).

-In that case, it is possible to use authenticated access, which then uses a separate quota for each user, regardless of the IP address.
+In that case, you can use authenticated access, which then uses a separate quota for each user, regardless of the IP address.